Protecting your AOL Account

 Keep it to yourself

-- Never give your password or ASQ if you are prompted to in a link sent to you in an email, chat room or pop-up window.
+Never disclose or give your password and Account Security Question if you are prompted to in a link sent to you in an email, chat room or pop-up window.

-- Don’t be fooled when a suspicious email, link, chat room or pop-up window claiming to be AOL asks for your password or ASQ.
-Our team at AOL will NEVER ask you for your password, ASQ or other personal information.
+Don’t be fooled when a suspicious email, link, chat room or pop-up window claiming to be AOL asks for your password.
+AOL will NEVER ask you for your password or other personal information.
 Whenever AOL needs to contact you for official purposes, you will receive AOL Certified Mail.

 Don't download or open suspicious mail